BhavyaSrvstv/Simplechatbot-using-OpenAI-GPT-3.5-model/README.md

 Chatbot: You're welcome!
 Feel free to ask if you have any more questions.

-Contributions to this project are welcome.
+This was the 3rd project from :The AI Advantage(Igor Pogany) Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.